david8zhang/pirate-rpg/readme.md

 - Add new resource type: Iron, which drops from boulders
 - Add "proximity items", like sticks that spawn near trees or rocks that spawn near boulders
-- Make tools that can be crafted from sticks / wood only

 ## Must haves for Alpha release: